ejelymyles/phase3-ATS-project/README.md

 The helpers file contains a number of functions that will prompt the user for information, and use that information along with methods from the Job and Candidate models to execute their commands from the command line interface.
 The helper functions will provide statements to validate user actions, and alert the user when a particular action cannot be executed.
 The validation statements will also provide information on why the user's actions could not be executed.

 The helper functions included in the file include:
-1. exit_program - allows the user to exit out of the CLI menue and program
+1. exit_program - allows the user to exit out of the CLI menu and program
 2. add_new_job - adds a new job to the database based on inputs from the user
 3. list_all_jobs - displays all of the jobs from the database
 4. find_job_by_name - displays a specific job matching a name inputted by the user